vorgestern/LuaFPP/Readme.md

 ## Walking directories

     fpp.walkdir(<dir>, <opts>)      returns a table with files and folders in <dir>
                                     opts is a string with letters in random order: r  recurse
                                         .  do not remove leading ./
                                         N|T|H (one of these) output format
                                             N a string per item (file or folder) T a table per item {name, type, catpath}
                                             H a table per item {name, type, catpath, content={..}}
                                     opts defaults to "T"
                                     In tables:
                                     type is     "F"|"D"
-                                                catpath is  string representation of path starting with <dir>
+                                    catpath is a string representation of path starting with <dir>

 # To do